Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow

 \subsection{Spatio-temporal characterization of turbulent structures}

-This subsection presents the analysis of turbulent structures using data-driven methods, focusing on: (i) coherent structures extracted via FFT-based filtering techniques, and (ii) energized flow regions identified through POD to highlight dominant energetic modes.
+This subsection presents the analysis of turbulent structures using data-driven methods, focusing on: (i) coherent structures extracted via \review{Fourier transform}-based filtering techniques, and (ii) energized flow regions identified through POD to highlight dominant energetic modes.
 Notably, amplified responses occur at a relatively slow wavespeed, $c^+=1$.
 Although such low-speed responses are not typically associated with energetic motions in canonical wall turbulence, the resolvent analysis reveals that they are amplified in the transcritical case.
-The corresponding singular values ($\sigma_1 \approx 2.9$) confirm this enhanced amplification, emphasizing the altered scaling and energetic pathways characteristic of this regime.
+The corresponding singular values ($\sigma_1 \approx 2.9$) \review{quantifies the input–output gain of the leading resolvent mode, indicating that the selected forcing produces a locally significant flow response and confirming the enhanced amplification observed in the spatial structure of this mode}, emphasizing the altered scaling and energetic pathways characteristic of this regime.